All The Tips You Need For Easy Holiday Travel

 Utilize hotel alternatives

-Use miles and rewards
+Use your saved-up air miles and credit card rewards

 Leave early